hot-meal/javascript-best-practices/README.md

 There should never be more than one reason for a class to change.

 It's tempting to pack a class with a lot of functionality.
-The issue with this is that your class won't be cohesive, which will give it many reasons to change.
+The issue with this is that your class won't be cohesive, which will give it many reasons to change over time.

-Minimizing the amount of times you need to change a class is important.

-It's important because if too much functionality is in one class and you modify a piece of it, it can be difficult to understand how that will affect other dependent modules in your codebase.
+If too much functionality is in one class and you modify a piece of it, it can be difficult to understand how that will affect other dependent modules in your codebase.

 **Bad:**